mousomray/Madhav-Ecommerce-Sales-Dashboard-using-Power-BI/README.md

-# Madhav Ecommerce Sales Dashboard using PowerBI
+# Madhav Ecommerce Sales Dashboard using Power BI
 Business problem/Objective:-
 Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India.